the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 };
 ~~~~~~~

-Last, extract the feature's new rendered content from this section as a standalone component, to keep the App component lightweight:
+Lastly, extract the feature's new rendered content from this section as a standalone component, to keep the App component lightweight:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~